Luis de Miranda

 751 26 UPPSALA

-Philosophical practitioner, trained in applied continental philosophy, the history of ideas, and psychoanalysis, I came to academia after a career as an independent author and publisher in Paris.
-My PhD (University of Edinburgh) is a modern genealogy of the concept of esprit de corps (France, UK, USA) and was the groundwork for my book Ensemblance.
-In my research strategies, I tend to combine historical, empirical and speculative approaches, such as in my essay Being and Neonness (MIT Press).
+Philosophical practitioner, trained in philosophy, the history of ideas, and psychoanalysis, I came to academia in my 40s after a career as an independent author and publisher in Paris.
+My PhD (University of Edinburgh) is a genealogy of the concept of esprit de corps (France, UK, USA) and was the groundwork for my book Ensemblance.
+In my research strategies, I tend to combine interdisciplinary approaches with a philosophical foundation, such as in my essay Being and Neonness (MIT Press).

 Keywords: history of ideas and science continental philosophy medical humanities esdeve007 phhith005 envmed008